appwoodoo/appwoodoo-android-sdk/README.md

 # AppWoodoo Android SDK

-`v1.0`
+`v2.0`

-Configure Android apps remotely without resubmitting it to Google Play: enable extra features, conduct A/B tests or control any other behaviour from the air. __We give you the server and the tools, for free__.
+Send push messages or remotely configure your app without resubmitting it to Google Play or the App Store.
+Conduct A/B tests or control any behaviour from the air. **We give you the server and awesome open source SDKs.**

 In this package you will find the open source AppWoodoo Android SDK together with an example app to try it all out.
 (Scroll down to see how.)

+## This is a semi-release package

+This package contains all the necessary code and is a working solution.
+However, I've been using the deprecated Google Cloud Messaging device support JAR, and so will want to move to be using Google Play services soon.

+Furthermore, the code needs some cleanup and I've been lazy with the documentation as well.
+These shall be updated, though those changes supposed to be non-breaking.

 ## Install

 To give you full control over your Android application, we provide you the source code of this project as well as a drop-in SDK package.
 You can therefore add the AppWoodoo SDK either as a Library project, or as a jar file.

+Before you start, make sure you have the Google Cloud Messaging device support SDK added to your project.
+Here is a [download link](https://code.google.com/p/gcm/source/browse/gcm-client-deprecated/dist/gcm.jar).

 1. As an SDK